Why Consider Financing?

 The purchase of tools and most shop equipment can be used as a tax deduction if it meets certain criteria.
-For example:

 • The property must last more than a year.